orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

   3. it should expose a selected result event
   4. it should support keyboard navigation in suggestions list
   5. it should support custom template for suggestions list
-  6. it should cancel suggestions when &#8220;Escape" key is pressed
+  6. it should cancel suggestions when "Escape" key is pressed
   7. it should cancel suggestions when clicking outside the suggestions container

 I wrote on my experience with [RxJs and Angular (+2)](http://orizens.com/wp/topics/stepping-into-the-next-level-with-rxjs-in-angular-2/) before, and this article takes this approach further.

 ## Typeahead - Implementation

-I decided to use the &#8220;@Component()" decorator, as it allows to have template - which I wanted to have for this implementation.
+I decided to use the "@Component()" decorator, as it allows to have template - which I wanted to have for this implementation.

 ### 1. typeahead as an attribute

-defining a component as an attribute is simple since the @Component's &#8220;selector" values are parsed as css selectors:
+defining a component as an attribute is simple since the @Component's "selector" values are parsed as css selectors:

 ```typescript
 @Component({